Regenerative Braking: These 3 Patents can Solve Driveline Oscillation Problem in Hybrid Cars

 - How can regenerative braking also be applied to non-electric, non-hybrid vehicles?

-- How to increase regenerative braking force sufficiently so that the need of hydraulic breaking can completely be eliminated?
+- How to increase the regenerative braking force sufficiently so that the need for hydraulic breaking can completely be eliminated?

-- How to improve the performance of regenerative braking in low speed?
+- How to improve the performance of regenerative braking at low speed?

 Authored by: Arindam Som, Group Manager, Operations.